 Students then conduct their research and write a dissertation under the direction of the advisor.
-The dissertation must be presented to and approved by a doctoral committee, as specified in the General and Graduate Information Catalog, and further specified below.
+The dissertation must be presented to and approved by a doctoral committee, as specified in the General and Graduate Information Catalog.

 Scheduling the Ph.D.
 Final Defense

 A. Scheduling of the final oral examination requires submission of the following information to the ICS Graduate Chair at least 21 days in advance of the intended examination date (to allow for resolving issues in time to meet the university requirement for a public announcement 14 days in advance):

 - The intended date and time of the defense.